Hidden Gems Across The Middle East: 5 Lakes To Add To Your Bucket List!

 Long Salt Lake, Abu Dhabi

 A magnificent water body with more than 250 species of plants and birds can be found 40 minutes outside of Abu Dhabi city on the Al Ain highway.
 The Al Wathba reserve, which was formerly a coastal salt flat, has grown into natural and man-made lakes that support the survival of numerous Abu Dhabi wildlife species.
-Once you arrive, there are two enormous man-made channels with emerald green water on either side of the road that are entirely covered in salt, giving the water’s margins the appearance of a covering of snow.
+Once you arrive, there are two enormous man-made channels with emerald green water on either side of the road that are entirely covered in salt, giving the water’s margins the appearance of being covered in snow.
 It is unknown how these unusual salt mushrooms appeared in a man-made trench; it would have taken them ages to form.

 Lake Burullus, Egypt

 Burullus, a water lake in the Kafr El-Sheikh governorate, is regarded as Egypt’s second-largest lake.
 More than 460 square kilometers of it is regarded as a protected area.
-The lake is both a natural and historic landmark since the ancient city of Paralus is submerged beneath its surface and because of the salt marshes and sand plains, it contains.
+The lake is both a natural and historic landmark since the ancient city of Paralus is submerged beneath its surface and because of the salt marshes and sand plains that it contains.
 The lake is home to hundreds of different kinds of fish, birds, reptiles, and mammals.

 Pink Lakes, Oman